turingschool/gear-up/grit.markdown

 * Is it in any way problematic (emphasizing pushing through when you really need a break)?

 ### Module 1
-Growth mindset and grit have many similarities; both speak to one's ability to deal with the ego-stripping experience of failure and challenge that accompany learning and growth.
+Growth mindset is a necessary for grit.
+Both growth mindset and the concept of grit speak to one's ability to deal with the ego-stripping experience of failure and challenge that accompany learning and growth.
 * How would you define the distinction between these two?
 * How can they work together?
+* How has your growth mindset impacted your grit in Module 1?

 ### Module 2
 Now that you're a bit acclimated to the challenges and routine of being a student at Turing, you probably can relate to both getting gritty and having your grit weaken. "[Looking] for ways to make your work more meaningful" is one of the elements Hilmantel focuses on in ["Four Signs You Have Grit"](http://motto.time.com/4327035/4-signs-you-have-grit/).
 Reread this section, and brainstorm 2-3 ways you can imbue your work over the next week and next inning to be more "filled with purpose."